-Approval will be required under Clause 52.17 if native vegetation is to be removed, destoyed or lopped as part of works.
+Approval will be required under Clause 52.17 if native vegetation is to be removed.
 Exemption from approval would apply with written agreement for exemption from the Secretary to the DELWP (as constituted under Part 2 of the Conservation, Forests and Lands Act 1987).